 Answer: Knack

-- Frequently used in graph databases, what query language designed by Marko A. Rodriguez shares its name with a mythical monster who wives are called “Fifinellas” by British author Roald Dahl?
+97. Frequently used in graph databases, what query language, designed by Marko A. Rodriguez, shares its name with a mythical monster whose wives are called “Fifinellas” by British author Roald Dahl?

 Answer: Gremlin